IBM/varnish-operator/docs/debugging-issues.md

 VCL compilation failed
 No VCL named v-974330-1562237454 known.
 Command failed with error code 106
-	{"varnish_controller_version": "0.21.0", "varnish_service": "varnish-service-example", "pod_name": "varnish-service-example-varnish-0", "namespace": "varnish-operator-system"}
+	{"varnish_controller_version": "0.21.0", "varnish_cluster": "varnish-cluster-example", "pod_name": "varnish-cluster-example-varnish-0", "namespace": "varnish-operator-system"}
 ```

-As you can see we have a type in word - `bakcend`.
+As you can see we have a typo in word - `bakcend`.
 To fix it you'll have to modify your [ConfigMap containing your VCL files](vcl-configuration.md).